-By the end of the 1960s Russ was working for major magazine titles and had moved into his own studio off Union Square.
+By the end of the 1960s Russ was working for magazines including Esquire, GQ and Cosmopolitan, and had moved into his own studio off Union Square.
 He frequented Max's Kansas City, a hot spot for Andy Warhol’s beautiful people and upcoming musical icons like Bowie, Joplin, Hendrix, and of course The Velvet Underground.

 "I came across the technique of industrial printing on Alu from Thyssen-Krupp.
 This material needs minimal, natural light and lives by itself."

 Russ' TinTone images have been published in Mode Avantgarde, GUNNARS, Mode International, Photo Reporter, PHOTO, ZOOM, IL Mag, as well as Playboy Germany.
 His erotic hand coloured postcard edition The Compagnie became part of the permanent collection of the Musée des Arts, Paris.
 In contrast to fashion's traditional quest for perfection, the raw and edgy style of Russ’ photography leaves room for interpretation in the eye of the beholder, and has brought him great acclaim both commercially and artistically.